leonardopangaio/git4nondev/README.md

 To remove a branch, the command `git branch -D "BranchName"` can be used.

-To navegate between the branches, the command `git checkout "BranchName"` can be used.
+To navigate between the branches, the command `git checkout "BranchName"` can be used.

 It's possible to rename a branch using `git branch -m "NewBranchName"` once the branch thats will be renamed is active.